Hire a bookkeeper: when to and what it costs in the UK

 Look for these professional qualifications when evaluating candidates:

-• AAT (Association of Accounting Technicians): widely recognised UK bookkeeping qualification
+- AAT (Association of Accounting Technicians): a widely recognised UK bookkeeping qualification

-• ICB (Institute of Certified Bookkeepers): a professional membership body for bookkeepers, responsible for supervising over 3,000 members to ensure compliance with the UK's Money Laundering Regulations
+- ICB (Institute of Certified Bookkeepers): a professional membership body for bookkeepers.
+The ICB supervises over 3,000 members to ensure compliance with the UK's Money Laundering Regulations.
+You can find ICB-registered bookkeepers through the ICB website

-• Xero certification: shows proficiency with Xero software (levels include Certified Advisor, Silver, Gold and Platinum Partner)
+- Xero certification: shows proficiency with Xero Accounting Software, with levels including Certified Advisor, Silver, Gold, and Platinum Partner

 Beyond qualifications, consider these experience and skill factors:

-• Software proficiency: familiarity with cloud-based accounting tools
+- Software proficiency: familiarity with cloud-based accounting tools and MTD-compatible software

 Also consider these practical factors before making your decision:

-• References: verifiable track record with other clients
+- References: a verifiable track record with other clients

 FAQs on hiring a bookkeeper